piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 ### Step 1: Create a bundle for the theme

 The first thing that we have to do is to create a "container" in which our theme will be placed.
-For this tutorial I selected a bundle as container, although you can also select a project root as container, it only depends on your needs.
+For this tutorial I chose a bundle as container, although you can also select a project root as container.
 Suppose that the created bundle will be called **JungiHeroThemeBundle** or whatever you want.
 The following directory structure of the bundle is enough for our theme:

 ```
 src/